Compare Grandma Joan

 Families Pay Less While Caregivers Earn More

-One major benefit of our direct-hire model—compared to “renting” a caregiver through an agency—is that it eliminates the costly middleman.
-This approach allows professional live-in caregivers to earn over $100,000 per year—often 2 to 3 times more than agency-employed caregivers doing the same work.
+One major benefit of our direct-hire model is that it eliminates most admin and overhead costs.
+This approach allows professional live-in caregivers to earn over $100,000 per year—often 2 to 3 times more than care-facility or agency-employed CNAs doing the same work.
 As a result, we’re able to attract the most experienced and dedicated talent in the home care field.
 Meanwhile, families save 30% to 50% each month on care costs.
 It’s a true win-win.

 Caregiver Registry vs Grandma Joan